 A large number of vulnerability scanning tools are available to evaluate the security configuration of systems.
-Some enterprises have also found commercial services using remotely managed scanning appliances to be effective as well.
+Some enterprises have also found commercial services using remotely managed scanning appliances to be effective.
 To help standardize the definitions of discovered vulnerabilities in multiple departments of an organization or even across organizations, it is preferable to use vulnerability scanning tools that measure security flaws and map them to vulnerabilities and issues categorized using one or more of the following industry-recognized vulnerability, configuration, and platform classification schemes and languages: CVE, CCE, OVAL, CPE, CVSS, and/or XCCDF.

 Advanced vulnerability scanning tools can be configured with user credentials to log in to scanned systems and perform more comprehensive scans than can be achieved without login credentials.
-For example, organizations can run scanners every week or every month without credentials for an initial inventory of potential vulnerabilities.
-Then, on a less frequent basis, such as monthly or quarterly, organizations can run the same scanning tool with user credentials or a different scanning tool that supports scanning with user credentials to find additional vulnerabilities.
 The frequency of scanning activities, however, should increase as the diversity of an organization's systems increases to account for the varying patch cycles of each vendor.